 During the Cup Adjustments, for each Legion Unit that was killed in Battle you will move 1 Tribal Unit from the Unfriendly Cup to the Hostile Cup.
 The shedding of blood has incited them and the death of a Legion has given them new courage and hope that they can defeat you and regain control of their own country.
 You also will move 1 Tribal Unit from the Friendly Cup to the Unfriendly Cup for each Legion Map Unit that participated in the Battle.
 In our example, we had two Legion Map Units involved in the II Augusta Legion and IX Hispania Legion.
 This will cause two Friendly Tribal Units to change their stance and believe that you are a menace and will have them relocate to the Unfriendly Cup.
 This means you have less Auxiliary Units to recruit and will ultimately begin to see pop up brush fires in Regions that you have previously pacified.

 Battle is a very important part of your strategy in Britain but must be used judiciously and you must take great care to plan out your lines so that you can minimize the damage you take as your Legions are your most important tool to use against the rebellion and coming Battle of Mon Graupius with Calgacus.
 These Legions take time to rebuild and require you to spend Victory Points to get new recruits in the form of 1-aquila Legions.
 Be cautious with them but don’t be afraid of Battle as you can win often but will take losses now and again.

-In Action Point 5, which is the final entry in this series, we will take a look at a few functions that make up the Housekeeping Phase including Raids on Settlements and Forts, Tribal De-escalation, Romanization, Levy new Auxiliaries, Build Public Works and finally score Victory Points.
+In Action Point 5, we will take a look at a few functions that make up the Housekeeping Phase including Raids on Settlements and Forts, Tribal De-escalation, Romanization, Levy new Auxiliaries, Build Public Works and finally score Victory Points.